Killing of Abdel Fattah al-Sharif: Investigation and trial

 On 5 September, a lieutenant in the Kfir Brigade who was not at the scene said that he found Azaria's belief that al-Sharif was wearing a suicide vest was plausible and that he therefore was justified in killing him.
 However, during the cross-examination, the prosecution proved that he had only heard Azaria's story after he had already gotten advice from his defense lawyer, with the lieutenant also admitting he had never encountered an explosive vest during his military career.
 On the same day, surgeon Dov Shimon submitted his opinion that al-Sharif did not die due to Azaria shooting him.
 Shimon had also requested the court to gag the publication of his name, which was denied.
 During the cross-examination of Shimon, the prosecutor stated Shimon was an expert in cardiology, not in forensic medicine.
-He also alleged that Shimon was fired from Hadassah Medical Center for submitting a false medical document in the past, which he claimed was the reason behind Shimon requesting a gag on the publication of his name.
-Shimon denied this but admitted that he had submitted a forged document to the medical center, claiming it was provided to him by the Ministry of Health.
-He claimed he was persecuted by his superiors at the medical center.
+He also alleged that Shimon was fired from Hadassah Medical Center for submitting a false medical document in the past, which he said was the reason behind Shimon requesting a gag on the publication of his name.
+Shimon denied this but admitted that he had submitted a forged document to the medical center, stating it was provided to him by the Ministry of Health.
+He said he was persecuted by his superiors at the medical center.

 On 11 September, a former chief bomb expert of Israel Police stated that although IDF was supreme in West Bank, the police's bomb squad was responsible for bomb-related issues.
 Another bomb expert, Ofer Ashkuri, was alleged by the prosecution to have copied his expert report from documents used by the defense.
 Ashkuri denied the allegation.
 One of Azaria's former non-commissioned officer junior commanders also testified on his behalf, stating that he was a good soldier, never lost control of his emotions and never made any comments disparaging Palestinians.
 He also criticized the top three commanders who testified against Azaria as treating him too harshly for making a mistake in what he described as a "chaotic terror scene" where people felt their lives were in danger.
 He also agreed with the defense's argument that the other soldiers felt influenced to testify against Azaria because of the actions of their commanders.